• Home

 “A lot of what we learn is one course in three days in high school.
 We’re lucky if you get three months,” she said.

-Though Witherspoon said she is “fine” now financially, she said her relationship with money could have been even better if she learned a few things along the way.
+Though Witherspoon said she is “fine” now financially, she said her relationship with money could have been even better if she had learned a few things along the way.

-“I did well but I could have done amazing,” she said.
+“I did well, but I could have done amazing,” she said.
 “A lot of them are mindset.”

-The best advice Witherspoon has gotten
+The best advice Witherspoon has received

 “Don’t get into debt,” she said.
-“Do everything you can to not get into debt and pay off those credit cards or don’t spend the money like it’s yours.
+“Do everything you can to not get into debt, and pay off those credit cards or don’t spend the money like it’s yours.
 It’s not yours, girlfriend.”

 Another piece of advice she received: Don’t let somebody control you with money.

-“If somebody says ‘I’ll take care of it and I’ll take care of you and I’ll take care of this.’
+“If somebody says, ‘I’ll take care of it, and I’ll take care of you, and I’ll take care of this.’
 That person could leave, that person can hurt you.
 You always keep your job.
 Your job is your life insurance,” she said.

 About the Author